COSC3020/quicksort-pivot-rzafft1/README.md

 compared to simply choosing the first element.
 Assume that all permutations are equally likely, i.e. the input array is ordered randomly.

+<ins>Initial Thoughts</ins>

+**Picking leftmost element**
+  1. We always pick the first element (could be anything).
+  2. Problem?
+If the array is sorted or almost sorted, this isnt greated

+**Picking 'Median-of-three' element**
+  1. We pick the median value of the first, mid, and last elements.
+In worst case scenarios (sorted list) this is an improvment from picking the leftmost runtime
+  2. Problem?
+Comparing the first, mid, and last runs at constant time, this is not really a problem

+Hypothesis : The goal for choosing a pivot, is to have the resulting partition divide the list into roughly equal halfs.
+Choosing a median value between the first, mid, and last element should, on average, have a better chance at dividing the list into rougly equal halfs, than always picking the first element.
+Deciding between three values in comparison to always picking one value should give us a better chance at placing the pivot near the middle of the list.

 Your answer must derive probabilities for choosing a good pivot and quantitatively reason with them.